Thanks! I have received your form submission, I'll get back to you shortly!

 This is where I want to show you a 10,000ft view of our own methodology.
 We call it the Testing Trifecta.

-When we execute the Testing Trifecta methodology on the ecommerce sites of our clients’ companies, we generally find a slew of potential improvements to increase sales, the website’s problem areas that are costing them conversions, and of course, hundreds to A/B testing ideas they can use to increase conversions and profits.
+When we execute the Testing Trifecta methodology on our clients' ecommerce sites, we generally find a slew of potential improvements to increase sales, the website’s problem areas that are costing them conversions, and of course, hundreds to A/B testing ideas they can use to increase conversions and profits.

 Tackle the base first to support your testing